catghotii/launch_school/rb109/written_exam_prep/practice_questions_lsbot/answers/1_basic/bas-20250403-puts_return.md

-=begin

-1. Basic: What is the difference between puts and return in Ruby?
+### 1. Basic: What is the difference between puts and return in Ruby?
 Provide an example that demonstrates this difference.

 Every expression in Ruby evaluates to something and returns a value, although they do not necessarily have an output.